sudarshansudarshan/cal/docs/CONTRIBUTING.md

 3. Open a pull request against the `master` branch of the original repository.
 4. Use and promptly fill out the provided PR templates.
 5. Ensure your pull request passes all CI checks.

+**For Repository Collaborators**

+- All changes to the master branch must be made through pull requests only.
+- Create a branch from the `master` branch (eg. `add-gaze-tracking`).
+- Create a pull request with the `master` branch as the base branch.
+- Pull requests may only be merged after the designated code owners have reviewed and approved them.
+- After merging, delete the branch.

 > Note: Before opening a pull request, ensure your branch is up-to-date with the `master` branch of the original repository.